maisam2004/gym_portobello/README.md

 * Links and functions that work as expected
 * Good presentation and a visually appealing design regardless of screen size
 * An easy way to contact the bussines
-* content that the user can skim read
 * Accessibility

 # User Stories